A topic from the subject of Decomposition in Chemistry.

 Introduction

-Decomposition reactions are chemical reactions in which a compound breaks down into simpler substances.
-These reactions are important in a variety of natural and industrial processes, such as the decomposition of food, the production of oxygen, and the recycling of materials.
+Decomposition reactions are chemical reactions where a compound breaks down into simpler substances.
+These reactions are crucial in various natural and industrial processes, including food decomposition, oxygen production, and material recycling.

 Basic Concepts